pwikapanel/server-update/README.md

 *Updated 26 September, 2025*

-![Svija: SVG-based websites built in Adobe Illustrator][logo]
+![Pwika: SVG-based websites built in Adobe Illustrator][logo]

-[logo]: http://files.svija.love/github/readme-logo.png "Svija: SVG-based websites built in Adobe Illustrator"
+[logo]: http://files.pwika.com/github/readme-logo.png "Pwika: SVG-based websites built in Adobe Illustrator"

 *to clean up before making public:*
 - references to google sheets on this page (search for `oogle`)

-### Releasing a New Version of Svija Cloud
+### Releasing a New Version of Pwika Cloud

 Change to [detailed version](detailed-version.md) (potentially out of date).
 See [issues](../../issues) for tasks specific to the current update.